-At Central Street Capital, Angelique Salazar-Moyer is building upon the Salazar family legacy.
+At Central Street Capital, Angelique Salazar is building upon the Salazar family legacy.

 EY’s Ted Acosta knows the value of taking all the right risks.

-Through is work at the Latino Donor Collaborative and Smithsonian Latino Center, Roel campos is contributing to Latino pride.
+Through his work at the Latino Donor Collaborative and Smithsonian Latino Center, Roel Campos is contributing to Latino pride.